cupnoodle/uPushie/README.md

 # uPushie API

-Last updated : 28 February 2016  , app_version updated to **1**
+Last updated : 29 February 2016  , **api_version** updated to **1** , authenticate API returns a 'new' attribute on success login

 API Base URL : **https://upushie.vul.io/api/**

 All API call must include the **api_key** parameter, the value for **api_key** is **upushie_correcthorsebatterystaple**

-All API call (except logout) must include the **app_version** parameter, the latest value for **app_version** is **1** , make sure the value you send to server is this value.
-The HTTP response code is **426** if the app version from the mobile app is smaller than the latest app version in server, the mobile app should show a popup that forces user to update the app if the version is older than current version.
+All API call (except logout) must include the **api_version** parameter, the latest value for **api_version** is **1** , make sure the value you send to server is this value.
+The HTTP response code is **426** if the api version from the mobile app is smaller than the latest app version in server, the mobile app should show a popup that forces/suggest user to update the app if the version is older than current version.

 # Student objects
 ### Authenticate